 We can contemplate and absorb the macabre, gently sucking on soda and indulging in popcorn, putting ourselves in dire danger, and we walk away feeling as if we accomplished something brave and daring.

 Do horror and violent movies result in like or violent acts from impressionable viewers?
 Film critic Astrid Bullen argues "no".
 "Horror films actually have the opposite effect on normal people — sick minds will commit atrocities anyway.
 Watching horror films lets us encounter our secret fears, share them with other viewers, and eliminate the terror by meeting it head-on."

 Stephen Prince in the book Classical Film Violence: Designing and Regulating Brutality in Hollywood Cinema, 1930-1968 presents anecdotal evidence that violent movies are imitated in acts of violence by otherwise "normal" people.
 Reasons for watching movies differ from person to person, and the effect of films on individuals also differs.
 However Prince refers to one study of movies' effects on 43,000 persons concluding "The consensus among researchers in this area...some viewers...behave aggressively" as as direct result of watching violent movies, "is so strong" that it is indisputable (Prince.
 S. p.281).

 Hollywood and India Bollywood Movies

-India culture has always had a underlying sensuality, with sensual gods such as Krishna, who came down from the heavens and cohabited with a virtual harem of women.
-Some of the stone reliefs, sculptures of India Hindu legends, feature exaggerated breasts and accentuate the sexuality of women; some of the Hindu religious-based art also features sexually provocative women.
+India Hindu culture has always embraced an underlying sensuality, with sensual gods such as Krishna, who came down from the heavens and cohabited with a virtual harem of women, and stone temple reliefs with sculptures from Hindu legends featuring exaggerated female body parts that accentuated the sexuality of women.

 Movies and Pseudo-spirituality